yogeshagr/golang/gopl/gopl.md

 yields a pointer to an integer variable, that is, a value of type *int, which is pronounced "pointer to int".
 If this value is called p, we say "p points to x", or equivalentaly "p contains the address of x".
-The variable to which p points is written *p.
-The expression *p yields the value of that variable, an int.
+The variable to which p points is written "*p".
+The expression "*p" yields the value of that variable, an int.
 ```
 x := 1
 p := &x         // p, of type *int, points to x